 A welcome party is a fun pre-wedding event that can take many forms.
 It can replace a traditional rehearsal dinner or be added on to the end of one.
 The welcome party may also be distinct from the rehearsal dinner, taking place on a different day entirely.
-For example, you might hold a rehearsal dinner for only your family and the wedding party on a Thursday night, with the welcome party following on Friday and the wedding on Saturday.
+For example, you might hold a rehearsal dinner for only your family and bridal party on a Thursday night, with the welcome party following on Friday and the actual wedding taking place on Saturday.
 The event might be a chic, simple gathering with cocktails and/or dessert, or a more interactive affair.
 Because there are so many options, welcome parties have become more popular than ever.
-Here, expert advice on how to incorporate one into your wedding weekend.
+Here you will find expert advice on how to incorporate one into your wedding weekend.

 Create Your Guest List

 "Welcome parties are a great way for your guests to meet and make friends before the wedding," says Dallas-based event planner Kimberly Schlegel Whitman.
 Though there's no set rule to follow when deciding whom to invite, couples hosting a destination wedding where everyone will have to travel often choose to include the entire group as a warm gesture of gratitude.
 For hometown events, it's common to limit the guest list to out-of-towners.